Loopring/trusted_setup/participants.md

 ### Step#2

 Download the contribution zip file from the previous participant.

 ```console
 sftp -i sftp.credential loopring@sftp.loopring.org
 sftp> reget loopring_mpc_0003.zip
 sftp> exit
 ```
-Note that the sequence number in `loopring_mpc_0003.zip` must 1 smaller than yours (0004)。
+Note that the sequence number in `loopring_mpc_0003.zip` must be 1 smaller than yours (0004).

 The file is very large (tens of Gigabytes),  it will take quite some time to download.
 If the downloading is interrupted, simply repeat the above commands so it will resume downloading.

-### Setp#3
+### Step#3

 Run the computation: